gmalivenko/pytorch2keras/README.md

 ## How to use

-It's a convertor of pytorch graph to a Keras (Tensorflow backend) graph.
+It's the convertor of pytorch graph to a Keras (Tensorflow backend) graph.

 Firstly, we need to load (or create) pytorch model: